-The Associated Students Alternative Transportation Unit is a student-run service to provide a transportation service to undergraduate students with eligible temporary or permanent disabilities.
+The Associated Students Alternative Transportation Unit is a service to provide a student-run, fiscally and environmentally sustainable transportation service to undergraduate students.
 The A.S.
-Alternative Transportation Unit shall create, maintain, and develop a plan for the implementation, and long-term management of an A.S.
-Alternative Transportation Program.
+Alternative Transportation Unit shall create, facilitate, promote, and develop a plan for the implementation, and long-term management of transportation programs which will emphasize the reduction of car ownership at UC Santa Barbara.
+The A.S.
+Alternative Transportation Unit shall view access to all forms of sustainable alternative transportation options as a public utility.